 The South West coastal path runs along the Cornish coast and through Porthleven, and offers splendid coastal walks.
 You can explore the coastal path on either side of the fishing village by heading north to Rinsey Head and the old tin mines of Trewavas and Wheal Prosper, or south to Gunwalloe.
 Wherever you walk, the coastal path features gorgeous views of the rugged cliffs, white sand beaches and gorgeous coves.

 A coastal walk I would highly recommend is the Lizard coastal walk from Kynance Cove to Lizard Point (the southernmost point in Great Britain) and Bass Point.
 This circular walk leads you along one of the most beautiful sections of the Cornish coast and enjoys jaw-dropping scenery of the dramatic cliffs.
-Check out the Lizard Peninsula walk guide by A Dragon’s Escape.
+Check out the Lizard Peninsula walk guide.

 Porthleven boasts wild seas ideal for experienced surfers as well as storm watchers.
 The fishing village is a well-known surfing spot.
 However, do not underestimate the rough waves.
 Porthleven is also the perfect base for exploring the coastline by kayak or paddle board.
 Throughout the many seaside and coastal activities, keep an eye out for the wildlife.
 From seals and dolphins to sea birds, the Cornish coast attracts all kinds of local and far-flung visitors.